Colorado Education Programs

-During the first four Monday mornings (9am-12pm) in July, budding naturalists will gain an appreciation of nature while they engage their senses in Colorado's natural habitats through games and hands-on activities.
+Meeting the Monday mornings of June 30 and July 7, 14 and 21, budding naturalists will gain an appreciation of nature while they engage their senses in Colorado's natural habitats through games and hands-on activities.
 During the last hour of each session, campers will have the opportunity to enjoy supervised, unstructured outdoor nature play with their new friends.
 Campers may be registered for an individual session, a combination of sessions, or for all of them, in order to accommodate summer schedules.
 Cost is just $15 per session.

 Ages 6 & 7

 Dates: July 1, 8, 15, and 22, 2014